Hey everyone! It’s my birthday!!!

 I take a deep breath and start pulling up the records I have on Anastasia’s employer so I can get the contact information for GSP’s landlord, still focusing half my attention on Luke.

-“Oh…” Penny says, shame coloring the one word I hear.
+“Oh…” Abby says, shame coloring the one word I hear.
 “I uh… I think this might be from Kate.”

 “What is it?”
 I ask.